Roland-Garros for the planet

 Roland-Garros for the planet: let’s commit to the environment

-A look at the actions and programmes designed to reduce the 2024 tournament’s environmental impact.
+Zoom on the actions and programmes designed to reduce the 2024 tournament’s environmental impact.

 More sustainable mobility

 From spectators to players and staff, everyone has a role to play when it comes to mobility.
 Aside from promoting public transport, we have set up two 700-space attended cycle parking lots to encourage spectators to come to the stadium complex by bike or scooter.
 Riders will be able to keep their helmets and batteries safe in lockers and make use of a fast-track service to the stadium complex on 5 June, World Environment Day.
+For even greater peace of mind, spectators will be able to book their parking spot online.

 As for the official fleet of vehicles made available to the FFT by Renault for transporting players, officials and VIPs, some 88% of it is hybrid or electric.
 In collaboration with the tournament, the French carmaker is also laying on a car sharing platform this year.